schitresh/software_development/languages/ruby/9_modules.md

 Order.new.process # Raises error

 # Module methods can be overrided in class
-# Even if module is included after the method in class
+# Even if module is extended after the method in class
-# [Order, ...] since they are extended as class
-Order.ancestors
-Order.process # Preference: Order method, OrderDetail method
+Order.ancestors # [Order, ...]
+OrderDetail not included since it is extended to the class Order.process # Preference: Order method, OrderDetail method
 ```